-Check out this list of the best homemade recipes from around the web.
-Including recipes with butter, chocolate, raisins and more.
+The best homemade granola recipes from around the web.
+Including oat and nut recipes with butter, chocolate, raisins, and more.

-Granola is delicious, healthy and can be served in many ways.
+Granola is delicious, healthy, and can be served in many ways.
 Eat it alone as a snack, add it to a bowl of yogurt or ice cream, or pour it in a bowl and add your favorite milk.
-Most granola recipes can be modified to suit your sweet tooth and particular taste!
+Granola bowls can be modified to suit your sweet tooth and particular taste!
 Adventurous bakers can even modify any of these recipes to make granola bars.

 Sure, you can pick up your favorite granola at the market, but why not try making your own?
 Choose the ingredients you want and eliminate ingredients and additives you don’t want.
 When you taste your homemade granola, you may never buy it at the market again!
 Plus, homemade granola makes a great gift!
 Grab some mason jars or food safe gift bags and impress your family and friends!